 Data Lake Vs Data Warehouse – Essential differences

 Data lakes and Data warehouses are essential technologies for reporting, data analysis, and data science, but the differences may not be apparent upon a cursory reading.
-It is often that business users confuse a data lake to a data warehouse.
-They both kind of sound the same, seem like they do the same thing, but then why do we have both Data Lakes and Data Warehouses?
+It is often that business users confuse a data lake with a data warehouse.
+They both kind of sound the same; it seems like they do the same thing, but then why do we have both Data Lakes and Data Warehouses?
 It is a question that stumps not only business users, also many professionals who are in IT and data analytics and yet don’t quite understand the difference.
-In this blog, we try to unravel the mystery around Data lake vs Data warehouse and try to illustrate via simple examples and use cases, what is a data lake and a data warehouse and when to choose one over the other.
+In this blog, we try to unravel the mystery around Data lake vs Data warehouse and try to illustrate via simple examples and use cases what a data lake and a data warehouse are and when to choose one over the other.

 Data is broadly classified into structured data, Semi-Structured data, and unstructured data.
 Let me give you a few examples.

 |Log files data||Y||Y|

 Now, let us look at the verbs in the sentence above – Storing and Processing.

 Not all data is created equal.
 Data also loses its significance over time.
 So, what governs the rules for storing and processing data? – Business Requirements

 It is your business requirements that determine

 - Where to store your data?